Palakjain-23/Interview_Preparation/Opps/Readme.txt

 3-> Polymorphism
     It refers to many forms.Another words its the ability of message to be displayed in different forms.

-    Example : When a person behaves like a student in school employee in office son/daughter at home .
+    Example : a person behaves like a student in school employee in office son/daughter at home.

     Types of Polymorphism
     3.1->  Compile-Time Polymorphism
            Example of this is method overloading
-           It mean a function with same name and different parameter and return type .
+           It mean a function with same name and different parameter and return type.

     3.2->  Run-Time Polymorphism
            Example of this is method Overiding
-           It means a function in a parent class is tobe inherited in base class  with same name and same return type
+           It means a function in a parent class is tobe inherited in base class  with same name and same return type.

 4-> Inheritance
     It is the capacity of a class to derive methods and members from another class